 BA, Economics, Seattle University

-Flavio received his B.A. in Economics from Seattle University in 2013.
-Since then, he has worked in a wide range of research projects in developing countries, intersecting public policy, environmental sustainability, and economic development.
+Flavio is a second-year PhD student in the Economics and Environmental Science (EES) emphasis.
+He received his B.A. in Economics from Seattle University in 2013, where he was also a Division I student-athlete in the University's tennis team.
+Since then, Flavio has worked in a wide range of research projects in developing countries, intersecting public policy, environmental sustainability, and economic development.

 As a Ph.D. student, Flavio wants to continue working on economic and environmental solutions for communities in low-income settings.
-He is interested in community governance of natural resources, the role of market-based incentives in promoting environmentally-friendly behavior, and the design of new technologies to help small-holder farmers cope with exogenous shocks.
+He is interested in community governance of natural resources, the role of market-based incentives in promoting environmentally-friendly behavior, and the influence of intra-household dynamics on individuals' sustained adoption of new technologies.

 In his free time, Flavio enjoys playing the guitar, researching music, planning wine-themed trips, and long-board surfing.